MI-AFP/tutorials/tutorials/01_fp-env.md

 * [GHCJS]
 * [Haste]
 * [PureScript]
+* [Elm]

 This is nice example for practical usage of Haskell for web projects!
-It is so much easier (and safer) to write JavaScript in Haskell than just plain JavaScript...
+It is so much easier (and safer) to write JavaScript in Haskell than just plain JavaScript.
+Some of those are not just Haskell dialects or libraries but new languages deeply inspired by Haskell.
+For more information, read about [The JavaScript Problem](https://wiki.haskell.org/The_JavaScript_Problem).
+We will slightly look at this at the end of this course.

 ## Try to be interactive